wheelercj/note-splitter/README.md

 | text list item           | one line of a bullet-point list and/or ordered (numbered) list                   | task, ordered list item, unordered list item                                     |
 | token                    | anything                                                                         | everything                                       |
 | unordered list item      | one line of a bullet-point list                                                  | (none) |

+## split attributes and values

+Choosing a split attribute and value is optional, and can be used to be more specific about what you want to split.
+For example, if you want to split by headers of all levels you should choose the `(none)` attribute, but if you want to split by headers of level 2 you should choose the `level` attribute and the value `2`.

+Some split types have different attributes to choose from.
+For example, the `header` split type has `level` as one of its split attributes, which refers to the size of the header.
+However, some other split types such as `ordered list item` also have a `level` attribute that refers to the _indentation level_.
+Any split type's `content` attribute option lets you specify what exact text the element should contain.
+Some split types have other specialized attributes, such as `code block`'s `language` attribute, which allows you to choose the code block's language.

+## parse blocks

+The "parse blocks" checkbox is mainly for elements of text that span multiple lines (blocks), but the option also changes the behavior when splitting by single-line elements.
+When parse blocks is chosen, each split section also ends where its containing block ends instead of only where the next element of the split type is found.

+## file name formats

+All new file names are guaranteed to be unique.
+If the file name format does not allow for unique file names, a period followed by a unique number will be added to each new file name.

+The file name format setting should not include a file extension and can use these variables:

+`%uuid4` - A universally unique identifier
+`%title` - The title of the file (the body of the first header, or of the first line if there is no header) `%Y` - The current year (4 digits)
+`%M` - The current month (2 digits)
+`%D` - The current day (2 digits)
+`%h` - The current hour (2 digits)
+`%m` - The current minute (2 digits)
+`%s` - The current second (2 digits)
+`%id` - The same as entering `%Y%M%D%h%m%s`

+You can use other characters with these variables.
+For example, to get file names like `2021-12-16 09.30`, you can set the file name format to `%Y-%M-%D %h.%m`.

+If multiple files are made when the file name format has at least one of `%s`, `%m`, `%h`, and `%D`, the smallest of these time variables will be incremented once for each new file so that all the files have unique names.
+The first file starts with the current time.

 ## contributing